comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ```
 In this case, the shell prompt has my GatorLink username, `magitz`, the @ symbol followed by the hostname, `login3`, and the current working directory, `~`.

 * Why `login3`?
-When you connect to `hpg.rc.ufl.edu`, we run what is called a **load balancer** that places users on one of several login nodes to balance the load of all the users--one server would not be enough for all of our users.
+When you connect to `hpg.rc.ufl.edu`, we run what is called a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.load_balancer}}">load balancer</a> that places users on one of several login nodes to balance the load of all the users--one server would not be enough for all of our users.
 It doesn't matter which you get put on, they are all the same.
 * What is the current working directory?
 When you first log in, you are put in your home directory.
 Kind of like your Home on MacOS or Windows.
 On most Linux systems, including HiPerGator, this directory has the path of `/home/<gatorlink>`.
 Because you frequently want to reference your home directory, there is a shorthand way of doing that with the tilde character: `~`.
 So, `~` is Linux shorthand for your home directory.

 ### Mice and Focus